kkots/ggxrd_hitbox_overlay_2211/README.md

 ### Screenshot saving location

 By default the mod saves the screenshot into clipboard buffer, meaning you can paste it afterwards into a graphics program which supports transparency.
-In order to save screenshots to a file or directory you can add the `ggxrd_hitbox_overlay.ini` file into the same folder as the game executable and write the path into the `screenshotPath` setting in it, without quotes.
+In order to save screenshots to a file or directory you can either specify it in the mod's UI window in its Settings, or you can add the `ggxrd_hitbox_overlay.ini` file into the same folder as the game executable and write the path into the `screenshotPath` setting in it, without quotes.
 Now when you save multiple screenshots in a row, each consecutive one will get a number in its name, increasing from 1 to infinity.
 Screenshots are never cleaned up, so if you never clean them up yourself, you might fill up your hard drive.
 The only supported format by the mod is PNG and it uses `libpng` to encode that.
 You don't need to do anything to install `libpng` since it should come working inside the DLL already.

 ### Continuous screenshotting